NSW Year 3 English

 You can see a copy of an actual student’s HSC Record of Achievement from NESA (formerly known as Board of Studies) below.

-You will receive an ATAR (Australian Tertiary Admission Index) after you have completed the HSC; all students who sit the HSC receive one.
+You’ll receive an ATAR (Australian Tertiary Admission Index) after you’ve completed the HSC; all students who sit the HSC receive one.
 Your ATAR is a number between 0.00 and 99.95 with increments of 0.05.
-It is a numerical measure of a student’s overall academic achievement in relation to other HSC students.
+It is a numerical measure of your overall academic achievement in relation to other HSC students.

 Table: What is an ATAR? | |